polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

 You can also create POST, PUT, PATCH and DELETE endpoints, by simply replacing the _".get."_ parts of your filename with _".xxx."_ where xxx is your verb of choice.
 If you do this, you can no longer use your browser to test the endpoint, but need to open up the _"Endpoints"_ file menu to test your endpoint(s), and provide payloads and arguments to them.
+You can also use e.g. Postman to invoke such endpoints.
 For details about how endpoints are resolved, check out the documentation for the magic.endpoint project.

 ## Creating a POST endpoint